Contact Form

 Movement

 The Man combines the movement of the Ferz and the Wazir; that is it may either step one square in any direction (like a King).
 The Man is not a royal piece.
-The Man captures the same way as it moves.
+The Man captures the same way it moves.

 Vocabulary: Adjacent

-A man can move to any adjacent space.
+A Man can move to any adjacent space.
 Two spaces are adjacent if they are orthogonally or diagonally adjacent.
 Orthogonally adjacent spaces share a common side.
 Diagonally adjacent spaces share no sides in common but are connected at a corner.
 If the spaces are squares, they share a common corner; if they are hexagons, an adjoining line connects a corner of each space.

 Images